betocostadev/fiap-blog/README.md

 You can clone this project an use:

-`npm run dev` to run this project in development mode
+- `npm run dev` to run this project in development mode

-`npm test` to execute the included tests
+- `npm test` to execute the included tests
+- `npm run lint` to execute Eslint

+If you plan on deploying the App, do the following:

+1. Run `npm run build` to generate the `/dist/` folder.
+2. Run `npm run preview` to execute.

+---

 ## Requirements

 To create a project using this repository's files you need:

-1. Env file with your Contentful keys.
+1. Environment variables file `.env` with your Contentful keys.
 2. Types on Contentful like the ones expected in this application.

-### Env file
+### Environment variables

 - VITE_API_KEY="Your Contentful API Key"
 - VITE_BASE_URL="Your base URL with your Contentful space"

+Dont't forget to add your enviroment variables to your provider if you plan to deploy it.

 ### Contentful Content models